gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 This command installs the Azure Information Protection Scanner service by using a SQL Server instance named **AIPSCANNER**, which runs on the server named **SQLSERVER1**.

-In addition, the installation creates one of the following database names to store the scanner configuration, unless an existing database with the same name is already found.
+In addition, the installation creates the **AIPScannerUL_\<cluster name>** database name to store the scanner configuration, unless an existing database with the same name is already found.

-- Unified labeling client: **AIPScannerUL_\<cluster name>**
-- Classic client: **AIPScanner_EU**

 You are prompted to provide the Active Directory account details for the scanner service account.